MrCirca/Ansible-Repository/README.md

 In directory group_vars you can configure volume_group names, physical_volumes, size, logical volumes, mountpoint etc.

 ### Inventory and Executing
-In /etc/ansible/hosts inventory i defined group with hosts like this
+In /etc/ansible/hosts inventory is defined group with hosts like this
 ```
 [test_glusterfs_nodes] # test is the target world which you define( -e target=test) when you execute the playbook
 test1.in.modulus.gr